A-ha: New direction and farewell (2008–2010)

-To coincide with their disbandment, A-ha released The Singles: 1984 – 2004 in the US and re-released deluxe versions of their first two albums, as well as a third and final compilation album, a new live DVD and a re-release of the book The Swing of Things by Jan Omdahl.
+To coincide with their disbandment, A-ha released The Singles: 1984–2004 in the US and re-released deluxe versions of their first two albums, as well as a third and final compilation album, a new live DVD and a re-release of the book The Swing of Things by Jan Omdahl.
 A new single titled "Butterfly, Butterfly" was revealed on 14 June 2010 and released as a single on 5 July to promote the double CD compilation 25.

 On 6 July 2010, the albums Hunting High and Low and Scoundrel Days were released as deluxe editions in the US through Rhino Records, containing remixes, B-sides, demo versions, and extensive liner notes.
 Available in two-disc CD and digital versions (with additional material), both albums debuted in the Top 40 Billboard Top Internet Sales Chart, Hunting High and Low at number 34 and Scoundrel Days at number 36.
 Furuholmen revealed in an interview published in Magasinet (the magazine section of Norway's third largest newspaper, Dagbladet) that he suffers from atrial fibrillation.
 The news was picked up the same day by electronic music magazine Side-Line.

-At the Spellemannprisen award show on 5 March 2011 in Oslo, Norwegian artists from various music genres including Kaizers Orchestra, Ida Maria and Bertine Zetlitz performed a cover of one of A-ha's biggest hits, "The Sun Always Shines on TV", in honour of the band.
-After the performance, A-ha received the Spellemannprisen honorary award with the words "Our Heroes – Once upon a time, now – still and forever".
+At the 2011 Spellemannprisen, Norwegian artists from various music genres including Kaizers Orchestra, Ida Maria and Bertine Zetlitz, performed a cover of "The Sun Always Shines on TV" in honour of the band.
+After the performance, A-ha received the Honorary Award with the words "Our Heroes – Once upon a time, now – still and forever".

-A-ha's final concerts in Oslo were recorded by ten HD cameras with digital, surround sound audio.
+a-ha's final concerts in Oslo were recorded by ten HD cameras with digital, surround sound audio.
 Ending on a High Note Live, mixed by Toby Alington, is available in several formats, including the band's first Blu-ray release.
 A single-disc live album comprised sixteen tracks, while the Blu-ray, DVD, and deluxe-edition double-CD set comprised twenty tracks.
 A bonus documentary appears in the deluxe set and Blu-ray versions.
 An NTSC version was released in the US and Japan.

 On 1 April 2011, A-ha released the DVD as well as the box-set containing both the DVD and the CD of their last concert, Ending on a High Note – The Final Concert.
-The Blu-ray of the concert was released on 11 April 2011.

-A-ha played at Oslo Spektrum on 21 August 2011, performing the song "Stay on These Roads" for a national memorial service dedicated to the victims of the 2011 Norway attacks.
+The Blu-ray of the concert was released on 11 April 2011. a-ha played at Oslo Spektrum on 21 August 2011, performing the song "Stay on These Roads" for a national memorial service dedicated to the victims of the 2011 Norway attacks.